Update from the Parish Council

 For the full details visit:

 Nextdoor is an online service that enables communities to communicate among neighbours and build stronger neighbourhoods.
-A local group was established for Bury and the surrounding area by Dave Nelson.
+A local group was established for Bury.
+Click on the link below to join.

 On Nextdoor, members can: